Here is a list of Festivals of Uttarakhand which the people in full zeal celebrate:

 2. Basant Panchami

-Basant Panchami is the festival which celebrates the coming of Basant or Spring season.
+Basant Panchami is the festival that celebrates the coming of Basant or Spring season.
 It is a significant festival in Uttarakhand.
-This festival marks the end of winter, a season of death and decay, and is celebrated in the month of Magh or January/ February.
+It marks the end of winter, a season of death and decay, and is celebrated in the month of Magh or January/ February.
 The locals dress themselves up in yellow clothing, perform Chounphula and Jhumelia dances and fly kites.
 They worship Saraswati, goddess of knowledge and prosperity and the land.
 Sweet rice is made in almost every home.

 3. Bhitauli and Harela

-This festival of colours is a big occasion for the people of Uttarakhand.
-Holi is celebrated with a lot more fervour in the Kumaon region where the celebrations start as early as Basant Panchami.
+Holi is another popular festival in Uttarakhand celebrated with a lot more fervour in the Kumaon region.
+The celebrations start as early as Basant Panchami.
 As per the mythology, Holi marks the triumph of good over evil.
 Unlike the plains where Holika Dahan (burning of a pyre) is an integral part of Holi, in Uttarakhand, as the crop is not harvested yet, ears of grains are not offered to the holy fire.

-Folk music is another essential part of holi celebrations.
+Folk music is another essential part of Holi celebrations in Uttarakhand.
 Mahila Holi involves women singing to their heart's content; Khadi Holi involves the locals donning their traditional clothes, usually observed in rural areas and Baithiki Holi requires singing of different classical ragas.
 People also make the traditional gujiya, and fried potatoes called aloo gutuk which are served with a Himalayan spice called jamboo.

 5. Makar Sankranti

-During the time of Makar Sankranti, the festival of Ghughutia or Kale Kauva is also celebrated.
-The locals prepare sweets made from deep-fried flour in different shapes like knives, swords, etc. By feeding the crows and migratory birds, the locals welcome them and also hope that they come back next year as well.
+During the time of Makar Sankranti, Ghughutiya or Kale Kauva is also celebrated in Uttarakhand.
+The locals prepare sweets made from deep-fried flour in different shapes like knives, swords, etc. The locals welcome them by feeding the crows and migratory birds and hope that they come back next year.
 The children also sing songs to attract these migratory birds.

 7. Phool Dei

-Phool Dei is a festival that celebrates the year's harvest and the coming of the spring season.
+Phool Dei is a festival of Uttarakhand that celebrates the year's harvest and the coming of the spring season.
 It takes place on the first day of the Chaitra season (March-April) as per the Hindu calendar and is also known as the harvest festival.
-As the name suggests, it is the time when flowers blossom and this is accompanied by the ceremonial pudding called dei which is made by the locals using jaggery or gud, curd and flour.
+It is the time when flowers blossom and this is accompanied by the ceremonial pudding called dei which is made by the locals using jaggery or gud, curd and flour.
 This dish is an integral part of the festival.

 Young girls are an integral part of this festival of Uttarakhand.
-They go from house to house, singing the folk song of 'Phool Dei' with offerings of jaggery, rice, and coconut.
+They go from house to house, singing the folk song of 'Phool Dei' with jaggery, rice, and coconut offering.
 It is believed that they bless the homes by placing flowers and rice on the doorsteps.
-In return, the young girls are offered along with sweets and blessings for their act.
+In return, the young girls are offered sweets and blessings for their act.

 8. Ganga Dusshera

 Ganga Dusshera or Dasar is a festival that celebrates the advent of the holy river Ganga from the heaven above.
-This festival falls on Dashami (tenth day) of the month of Jyeshtha and is a ten-day long festival.
-It is observed on the ghats of Ganga in Haridwar, Rishikesh, and Allahabad where devotees take a dip in the river water hoping to rid oneself of their sins for ten consecutive days.
+This festival falls on Dashami (tenth day) of the month of Jyeshtha and is a ten-day-long festival.
+It is observed on the ghats of Ganga in Haridwar, Rishikesh, and Allahabad, where devotees take a dip in the river water, hoping to rid themselves of their sins for ten consecutive days.
 This is considered a purification act.
 Darshans are held, and watermelons and kakdi are offered to the deity.
 Ganga Dusshera is a big festival that attracts a lot of devotees.